SupriyaAdep/app-builder-docs/docs/first-party-extension/api-reference/components-api.md

 To reuse parts of default video call ui you can import them from the [SubComponents Library](a) accessible under the `fpe-api` module.

-#### Usage

-Use the code example given below showcasing reconstruction of the default video call ui as a guide.
+Use the example code given below showcasing reconstruction of the default video call ui as a guide.

 ```js
 import React from "react";